daniel-moya/travel-allowance-frontend/README.md

 - Overview of monthly travel allowances per Employee.
 - The output of the application should be a CSV file which should contain the following columns: employee, transport, travelled distance, compensation for the entire month and the payment date.

+# DOCS
+You can check the docs [here](https://github.com/daniel-moya/travel-allowance-frontend/blob/master/docs)

 ## Requirements
 ### 1. MySQL DATABASE